jasonwolfg/update-ms-teams-presence-from-inbound-interaction/blueprint/index.md

 * A Genesys Cloud 3 license.
 For more information, see [Genesys Cloud Pricing](https://www.genesys.com/pricing "Opens the pricing article").
 * The Master Admin role in Genesys Cloud.
 For more information, see [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article") in the Genesys Cloud Resource Center.
+* Microsoft Azure Active Directory SCIM integration for Microsoft Teams must be implemented in your Genesys Cloud org.
+For more information, see [Configure the Microsoft Teams integration](https://help.mypurecloud.com/articles/configure-the-microsoft-teams-integration/) in the Genesys Cloud Resource Center.
 * Event Orchestration must be activated for your Genesys Cloud org.

 ### Microsoft account